DM126/MLB-Database/README.md

 * The program requires logging in as a postgres user
 * Once logged in, you will be taken to the database screen
 * There, you can execute queries, view your query history, save a query, or select a specific table to view
+* The table can be sorted by double clicking on the column headers